Steam Shower Upgrade | Your Personal Retreat

 How do steam showers work?
 A steam shower spends most of its life as a regular shower.
 But when you push a button on the control panel or app, the magic happens: Water flows into the steam generator, which has a heating element (think of a very powerful electric tea kettle), boils, and then the steam is pumped through a small nozzle close to the floor of the shower.
 Within a few seconds the stream starts, and within a few minutes the entire shower enclosure is full of steam.
 And another nice bonus: Steam showers are very efficient.
 On average, a 20 minute residential steam shower uses less than two gallons of water!
 Once you’ve had your steam, you can turn off the system and rinse off without ever leaving your shower.

-Finally, to keep all that lovely steam in the shower, you’ll need the area to be sealed, and that usually means some form of custom glass door.
-Be sure to let your glass fabricator know that this is for a steam shower, so they can guide you in choosing the best type of glass, sealers, and hinges.
+Finally, to keep all that lovely steam in the shower, you’ll need the area to be sealed, and that usually means having a frameless shower door installation.
+Be sure to let your glass shower door fabricator know that this is for a steam shower, so they can guide you in choosing the best type of glass, sealers, and hinges.

 So, before you schedule that spa weekend, consider adding a spa-like steam room environment to your own shower, and start reaping the benefits of health and relaxation right in the privacy of your own home.
 A steam shower can be a valuable upgrade to a master bath, but it is also a touch of luxury that you can enjoy now and for years to come… no appointment necessary.